narasaka/pyssword/README.md

     Options list:

     -h or --help: displays guide
-    -s or --set: change mode to "set"
+    -s or --set: change mode to "set".
     -f or --fetch: change mode to "fetch".
-Copies password to clipboard.
+Copies previously generated/set password to clipboard.
-    -g or --generate change mode to "generate"
+    -g or --generate change mode to "generate".
+Generates password, then copies to clipboard.
     -l or --list: displays a list of platforms/usernames -v or --version: this one is pretty straightforward...